Jammy2211/PyAutoLens/docs/overview/overview_7_multi_wavelength.rst

 Here is what our r-band and g-band observations of this lens system looks like.

-Now how in the r-band, the lens outshines the source, whereas in the g-band the source galaxy is more visible.
+In the r-band, the lens outshines the source, whereas in the g-band the source galaxy is more visible.

-The different variation of the colors of the lens and source across wavelength is a powerful tool for lensing modeling, as it helps deblend the two objects.
+The different variation of the colors of the lens and source across wavelength is a powerful tool for lens modeling, as it helps deblend the two objects.

 .. image:: https://raw.githubusercontent.com/Jammy2211/PyAutoLens/main/docs/overview/images/multiwavelength/r_image.png